ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 This is oversimplified, but it happens every update and that's why it's called **runtime reactivity**, because it happens as your code runs!

 **Svelte doesn't compile reactivity**, it only compiles the implementation details.
-As far as you're concerned, state is a regular value.
-In other frameworks that implement signals, you have to read and write them using `value()` and `setValue()` — which is fine if you prefer no "magic".
+That's how you can use signals like a regular value.
+In other frameworks, you always have to read and write them using functions, or accessors.

-Deriveds are also effects!
-That's how they're able to track dependencies.
-You can pass a function with state to a derived and it's tracked when it's read inside of an effect:
+Deriveds are also effects that track their own dependencies and return a signal.
+You can pass a function with state inside to a derived, and it's tracked when it's read inside like an effect:

 ```svelte:example {7,14}
 <script lang="ts">